What is an NPS survey?

 NPS survey length

-However, if you are looking for deeper insights, you can add optional follow-up questions to your NPS survey.
+The advantage of an NPS survey over a traditional long-form survey lies in its brevity.
+No one likes to fill out long surveys.
+As a result, NPS surveys, with their 2-question format, see vastly better response rates than traditional surveys.
+However, if you are looking for deeper insights, you can add optional follow-up questions to our NPS survey template.
 More robust survey platform tools allow these questions to follow conditional logic, so that customers receive unique sets of questions based on their initial rating.
-This type of survey setup also makes it easier to analyze your survey feedback and identify key drivers for customer satisfaction.
-To keep the survey as efficient and effective as possible, limit yourself to 10 additional questions.
+This type of survey setup also makes it easier to analyze your survey data and identify key drivers for customer satisfaction.
+To keep the survey as efficient as possible, limit yourself to 10 additional questions.

 Learn more about NPS